 Although SDM is most widely used to probe the structure and biological activity of nucleic acids and proteins, it is also useful for introducing or removing restriction enzyme recognition sites to aid cloning.

 Furthermore, SDM can be a useful codon optimization tool to replace rare codons in expression vectors to improve heterologous protein expression efficiency.
-This is sometimes necessary because of codon bias, whereby organisms have a preference for certain codons over others, depending on the availability of tRNAs in the cell.
+This is sometimes necessary because of codon bias, a phenomena whereby organisms have a preference for certain codons over others, depending on the availability of tRNAs in the cell.
 You can read more about codon usage and codon bias here.

 Traditional Approaches to Site-Directed Mutagenesis